pytorch/pytorch/docs/caffe2/README.md

 ## Generating API Docs with Doxygen

 Support for generating the docs has been included in the CMake build process, but it is turned off by default.
-To trigger building of the docs use:
+To trigger the building of the docs use:

 1. `cd ~/c2master`
 2. `mkdir build && cd build`